Vikranth3140/Restaurant-Review-Analysis-System/README.md

 4. Open the web interface in your browser (usually at `http://localhost:5000`).

-5. Enter text in the input field and choose the desired NLP task from the dropdown menu.

-6. Submit the form to see the results displayed on the web page.
+5. Click on `Analyze Sentiment` to see the results displayed on the web page.

 ## License